import glob

 # Internal status of the job

-self.status = JobStatus.UNKNOWN
+self.status = JobStatus.STAGED

 # List of files to be included in the payload